BioData-Club/obo-tutorial/docs/using-and-reusing.md

 OntoFox also provide a range of options for selecting which annotations you want to include, and for mapping between sets of annotations.
 Although the form on the web site only allows extracting terms from one ontology at a time, in a configuration file you can specify several ontologies each with a number of terms and other settings.
 This is another reason to learn how to use the [input configuration files](http://ontofox.hegroup.org/tutorial/index.php#input_format).

-The [ontofox.txt](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/ontofox.txt) file shows what an OntoFox input file looks like.
+The [ontofox.txt](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/ontofox.txt) file shows what an OntoFox input file looks like.
 It has four sections because we're importing from four ontologies: OBI, NCBI Taxonomy, MPATH, and PATO.
 It lists the low level and top level terms we want to import from each reference ontology.
 Each section has a different rule for selecting intermediates, but all of them use either  `includeAllAxiomsRecursively` or `includeAllAnnotationProperties` to get the full set of annotations.
 It also shows how to use `subClassOf` to place imported terms exactly where you want them.

 On the OntoFox website you can "Upload input file" and with `ontofox.txt` then click "Get OWL (RDF/XML) Output File".
-The resulting OWL file is [ontofox.owl](https://github.com/jamesaoverton/obo-tutorial/raw/master/examples/ontofox.owl).
+The resulting OWL file is [ontofox.owl](https://github.com/OHSU-Library/obo-tutorial/raw/master/examples/ontofox.owl).

-### Importing Lists of Terms with Quick Term Templates

-The MIREOT technique and OntoFox tool are the right choice for importing a limited number terms from other ontologies.
-For creating your own terms, Protégé is a good tool.
-But if you find yourself creating more than a few terms with very similar structure, you might wish that you had a spreadsheet.
-In that case, consider using the [Quick Term Template (QTT)](http://iospress.metapress.com/content/915402764wv061n6/) method.

-QTT is a technique for transforming tables of data about terms into OWL format.
-In the table you have a row for each term with columns for the IRI, the label, the definition, and other annotations.
-You can also have columns with IRIs for other terms that have a well-defined relationship to the term in that row, such as the parent term.
-This is the input to the QTT tool, and the output is an OWL representation of the same data ready to be used in your ontology.

-The [qtt.txt](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/qtt.txt) file is a tab-separated spreadsheet with the two local terms we want to define for our example: strains of inbred rats and mice.
-These terms should probably be defined in some OBO ontology but I haven't managed to find them.
-It suits our current purposes to use them as an example of application ontology terms.
-As you can see, I've given the term ID in the first column, then annotations such as the label, definition, and editor.
-I've also given the IRI of the parent term.

-Older versions of Protégé supported the [MappingMaster](http://protege.cim3.net/cgi-bin/wiki.pl?MappingMaster) plugin for QTT, but it is no longer maintained.
-If you know how to write Java code and use OWLAPI then it's straightfoward to write your own QTT code.
-But the easiest solution is to use Ontorat.

 #### Importing Lists of Terms Using Ontorat

 [Ontorat](http://ontorat.hegroup.org) is another tool in the same family as Ontobee and OntoFox.
 As with OntoFox, you can use the form on the web site or upload a configuration file.
 And as with OntoFox, the configuration file has the advantage of being repeatable and providing more powerful options, at the cost of a slightly steeper learning curve.

-The [ontorat.txt](https://github.com/jamesaoverton/obo-tutorial/blob/master/examples/ontorat.txt) file shows what an Ontorat input file looks like.
+The [ontorat.txt](https://github.com/OHSU-Library/obo-tutorial/blob/master/examples/ontorat.txt) file shows what an Ontorat input file looks like.
 We're only using sections for annotations and superclasses, but there are other options.
 Read the [tutorial](http://ontorat.hegroup.org/tutorial/index.php) to get all the details, but the basic operation is to create a new class for each row in the QTT table, then create annotations and axioms by replacing every occurrence of `{$columnX}` with the contents of column X.

 - single quotes are human-readable names for terms, and they should be defined with an IRI for that term
 - double quotes are for annotation strings